 Given our current situation, Americans are spending more time indoors; nearly 90% percent.
 As we transition to more time inside, one question we always hear is how can we improve our indoor air?
 While we would like to give an easy answer, the solution isn’t so simple.
 At Bell Brothers, we carry two important tools for the preservation of indoor air: the iWave and the Air Scrubber.
 Though both devices have the same goal—to keep the air you breathe safe, pure, and healthy—they have different ways of getting there.
-That’s why we’re sharing the difference between an iWave and Air Scrubber.
+That’s why we’re answering the question, what’s the difference between an iWave and an Air Scrubber?

 What is an iWave?